 For today’s prompt, write an action poem.
 So many actions are available to the poet: singing, running, clapping, working, and--umm--poeming.
 Yes, there's a world of possibility today--all ready to act.

 Revision doesn’t have to be a chore–something that should be done after the excitement of composing the first draft.
 Rather, it’s an extension of the creation process!

 In the 48-minute tutorial video Re-creating Poetry: How to Revise Poems, poets will be inspired with several ways to re-create their poems with the help of seven revision filters that they can turn to again and again.

 Robert Lee Brewer is Senior Content Editor of the Writer’s Digest Writing Community and author of Solving the World’s Problems (Press 53).
-People tend to either love or hate black jelly beans, Robert falls into the former category along with his stepson Reese.
+He is a man of action.

 Follow him on Twitter @RobertLeeBrewer.